Banjar people: Etymology

 Etymologically, the word Banjar is derived from terminology in the Janyawai dialect of Ma'anyan language, which rooted from Old Javanese language.
-It is initially used to identified the Ma'anyan, Meratus Dayak, and Ngaju people who are already "Javanized" when the Javanese people arrived in southeastern Kalimantan regions to established their civilization.
+It is initially used to identified the Ma'anyan, Meratus Dayak, and Ngaju people who are already "Javanized" when the Javanese people arrived in the southeastern Kalimantan regions to establish their civilization.
 The term banjar (ꦧꦚ꧀ꦗꦂ) itself in Javanese language is a short form of a verb mbanjarke (ꦩ꧀ꦧꦚ꧀ꦗꦂꦏꦺ), which means "to separate and rearrange" literally.
-It is a 'common knowledge' within the communities of South Kalimantan that the Banjarese people were formerly part of larger Dayak community.
+It is 'common knowledge' within the communities of South Kalimantan that the Banjarese people were formerly part of larger Dayak community.

 History

-The Proto-Malay people migrated to Borneo in 2500 BC and were the ancestors of the Dayak people.
-In 2500 BC, the Deutero Malays migrated to Borneo.
-The Sumatran people brought their culture to Borneo in 400 AD.
-The fusion of the cultures saw the birth of the Upper Banjar language (Bahasa Banjar Hulu).
-Later, in 520 AD, the Sumatran people formed the Buddhist Kingdom of Tanjungpuri in the present-day region of Tanjung, Tabalong.
+Austronesian people migrated to Borneo around 2500 BC.
+Later circa 400 AD, Sumatran brought their culture to Borneo.
+This cultural fusion led to the birth of the Upper Banjar language (Bahasa Banjar Hulu).
+In 520 AD, Sumatran immigrants formed the Buddhist Kingdom of Tanjungpuri in the present-day region of Tanjung, Tabalong.

-In 14th century, Empu Jatmika migrating from Keling, Kediri built the Hindu Kingdom of Negara Dipa by the river of Tapin.
+In the 14th century, Empu Jatmika migrating from Keling, Kediri built the Hindu Kingdom of Negara Dipa by the river of Tapin.
 Which later came to be ruled under Majapahit's Rajasa dynasty.
 This was the start of the Javanese-style courts in South Kalimantan.
 This Hindu era in South Kalimantan remained influential period in South Kalimantan's history.
-Negara Dipa was succeeded by the Hindu Kingdom of Negara Daha in 15th century.
+Negara Dipa was succeeded by the Hindu Kingdom of Negara Daha in the 15th century.

 According to history, Prince Samudera, the rightful heir to the kingdom of Negara Daha, was forced to flee the court of because of his uncle's revolt against him.
 He was accepted by the people of Bandar Masih (Bandar: port, Masih: Malay people).
 Supported by the Sultanate of Demak in Java, he formed a new Islamic Banjar Kingdom in 1526 with Bandar Masih as its capital.
 The name of Bandar Masih was later changed to its present name Banjarmasin.

 Since the 19th century, migration of the Banjarese people went as far as the east coast of Sumatra and Malaysia.
 In Malaysia and Singapore, Banjarnese people are classified as part of the Ethnic Malay.